Evertras/simple-homemanager/03-explain-inputs.md

   - A Nix attribute set is some key/values in curly brackets
   - String literals in Nix
   - `thing.another.stuff = "value";` as a shortcut

+If you're feeling good, let's move on to [the outputs section](./04-explain-outputs-function.md).